Peugeot e-5008 (2025) review: a good seven-seat electric SUV that didn’t need more power

-Peugeot’s EV line up continues to grow by the minute.
-At the time of writing there are now nine pure battery electric vehicles its consumer range, starting with the compact e-208 and ending with this, the new e-5008.
+Peugeot’s EV line-up continues to grow by the minute.
+At the time of writing there are now nine electric cars in its line-up, and every model it sells will soon be available as an EV, starting with the compact e-208 and ending with this, the new e-5008.

 It’s another electric SUV and bears more than a passing resemblance to the slightly smaller e-3008 – only here its STLA Medium platform has been stretched to house up to seven passengers.
 Add some Gallic flair and a range of up to 415 miles (in the longest-range model), and it should tug on both the heart and the mind.